Ltamann/ComfyUI-TBG-ETUR/README.md

 ### Resume Tile Refinement
 Modify or refine individual tiles days later while keeping the original input image and final result.
 The system supports:
-- Saved tile maps and settings
+- Saved all single tiles for postproduction
-- Re-injection of noise and conditioning
+- Re-injection of noise and conditioning over single tiles
-- Fully restorable editing workflows

 ## 3. Pipeline Structure